dominikb/composer-license-checker/README.md

 * `./composer-license-checker report`

 Use `./composer-license-checker help` to get info about general usage or use the syntax `./composer-license-checker help COMMAND_NAME` to see more information about a specific command available.

-> This package is in an early phase.
-The API may still change before a first release.

 ``` bash
 vendor/bin/composer-license-checker check --whitelist MIT